ChrisDuffley/stationPlaylist/readme.md

 IMPORTANT NOTES:

-* This add-on requires NVDA 2018.3 or later and StationPlaylist Studio 5.11 or later.
+* This add-on requires NVDA 2018.4 or later and StationPlaylist Studio 5.11 or later.
 * If using Windows 8 or later, for best experience, disable audio ducking mode.
 * Starting from 2018, [changelogs for old add-on releases][5] will be found on GitHub.
 This add-on readme will list changes from version 7.0 (2016 onwards).
 * Certain add-on features (notably add-on updating) won't work under some conditions, including running NVDA in secure mode.
 * Due to tecnical limitations, you cannot install or use this add-on on Windows Store version of NVDA.
+* Add-on update feature that comes with this add-on will be no more in 2019.
+Use Add-on Updater to update this add-on.

 ## Shortcut keys